Waffle-Hau5/Tarot_Card_Reader/README.md

 # Tarot_Card_Reader
-Reads your "fortune", thinking of making it a fully fleshed out GUI eventually
+Reads your "fortune", going to make it a fully fleshed out GUI eventually with Tk..